 The Going to College website provides information about living college life with a disability.
 It is designed for high school students and contains video clips, activities, and additional resources that can help college students with a disability get a head start in planning for college.
 The site has several videos of college students with disabilities from across Virginia, providing a way for students to hear firsthand from other students with disabilities who have been successful.

-Project Achieve is a three year grant funded research project that provides specialized services to female student veterans with Traumatic Brain Injury (TBI) and/or Spinal Cord Injury (SCI).
+Project Achieve is a three year grant funded research project that provides specialized services to female students with Traumatic Brain Injury (TBI) and/or Spinal Cord Injury (SCI).
 Specialized services consist of using Cognitive Support Technology through iPads and individualized apps, a peer mentoring program, individualized case management and vocational rehabilitation, and assistance with job placement and maintenance.

 Project College Success is a grant studying mental health and community college students in Virginia.
 This project will take place over two and one half years with a variety of stakeholders assisting in the creation of the statewide survey and dissemination of findings.

 VCU’s Rehabilitation Research & Training Center developed a School-Based Supported Employment Fidelity Scale which consists of 14 critical components rated on a five point continuum to explore the transition process and the supported employment supports available to students with disabilities in secondary schools.

 Established in 1983, the Virginia Commonwealth University RRTC provides resources for professionals, individuals with disabilities, and their representatives.
 Our team of nationally and internationally renowned researchers is committed to developing and advancing evidence-based practices to increase the hiring and retention for individuals with disabilities.